Delcos/Hentai-Diffusion/README.md

 # !!!!
 IMPORTANT | READ BEFORE DOWNLOADING !!!!
 This model was built with the universal negative prompt in mind.
-The text file can be found on Huggingface as well - copy and paste it or save the text file and enter it as the negative prompt.
+The text file can be found on Hugging Face as well - copy and paste it or save the text file and enter it as the negative prompt.
 I  suggest you save as a style in the [webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

 ## False Virus Flagging Update: